Understanding Induction Training: Definition And Benefits

 • Comprehensive Orientation: Induction training covers various aspects of the organization, including its history, mission, vision, values, culture, structure, and policies.

-• Job Role Specifics: It provides information and training specific to the job role, responsibilities, and tasks of the new employee.
+• Job Role Specifics: This section provides information and training about the new employee’s role, responsibilities, and tasks.

-• Introduction to Colleagues: New hires are introduced to their colleagues and key personnel across different departments.
+• Introduction to Colleagues: New hires are introduced to their colleagues and critical personnel across different departments.

-• Facilities and Resources: It familiarizes employees with the workplace, facilities, and resources available to them.
+• Facilities and Resources: It familiarizes employees with the workplace, facilities, and available resources.

 • Expectations and Performance Metrics: Induction training sets clear expectations and outlines performance metrics for the new employees.